 There are so many amazing places to see in Australia.
 I am sure you have an inkling of just how big Australia is.
 Once you decide you are going to visit, the next question is where should I visit in Australia?
-The top cities to visit in Australia are Sydney, Melbourne, Brisbane, Gold Coast, Cairns, Darwin, Alice Springs, Perth, Fraser Island and Adelaide.
+The top cities to visit in Australia are Sydney, Melbourne, Brisbane, Gold Coast, Cairns, Darwin, Alice Springs, Perth, Fraser Island.

 These are the cities that offer the most activities and culture and worth to tick off on your Australia bucket list.
 Activities are usually free or cheap apart from some that can be quite pricey.
 Some of the activities in Sydney are really not worth the price and I would recommend that if you are on a budget, save your activity money for up north where there is more to see and do.

 Some Must-See Places In Australia And Activities To Include:

 - Great ocean road ( Melbourne to Sydney)

 - Opera House ( Sydney)

 - Bondi ( Sydney)

 - Gold coast – party life and beaches

 Whether you want to plan a road trip in Australia or caravaning around Australia, roads are in great condition around the country.
 Australia has a vast network of well-maintained roads and this sure is one of the best countries in the world to go road tripping in.
 You can easily rent a car or even buy a cheap car/van for as little as 700 A$.